-This brings us onto the point that you need a large sample size of hands to accurately judge a player’s win rate.
+This brings us to the point that you need a large sample size of hands to accurately judge a player’s win rate.
 How large of a sample do you need?
-Well there is no one definitive answer to this but the general poker playing world can agree that around 100k hands is a good starting to estimating a person’s effective win rate.
-For low volume playing, recreational players 50k hands is potentially a good starting point as well.
+Well, there is no one definitive answer to this, but the general poker-playing world can agree that around 100k hands are a good starting to estimating a person’s effective win rate.
+For low-volume playing recreational players, 50k hands is potentially a good starting point as well.

 What is a Good Win Rate?

 What is a good win rate?
 Well, anything above 0bb/100 is good.
 Why is this?
 Anything above 0bb/100 means you are a winning poker player.
-A large majority of poker players are losers and if you are winning over the long run, you should be happy.
-In general, we can make some generic assumptions regarding win rates at the micro stakes levels:
+A large majority of poker players are losers, and if you are winning over the long run, you should be happy.
+In general, we can make some general assumptions regarding win rates at the micro stakes levels:

 - 1-4bb/100 is a good, solid win rate.